sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 > This also accounts for any other premium software acquired for free.
 Please, be careful.

 = About Premium =

 A premium subscription will allow you to activate all premium extensions for one single subscription price.

-These premium extensions can communicate with The SEO Framework's API server to provide extra functionality.
+Some premium extensions can communicate with The SEO Framework's API server to provide extra functionality.
 This added functionality is optional and its usage differs per extension.

 As long as the subscription is active, you're allowed to use all premium extensions.
 When the subscription expires or is deactivated, the premium extensions will no longer be accessible.

 = Privacy =